 The final layer of rubber stripping is its outside covering.

 Once all the various layers of rubber strips have been applied, the full length of the completed tubing is wrapped in wet nylon tape.
 The tape will shrink and compress the materials together.
+The result of the tape wrapping is a textured finish on the outside diameter (OD) of the tubing that becomes an asset and benefit for applications where the tubing will be used.

 The tubing on the mandrel is placed in an autoclave for the vulcanization process that cures the rubber, which makes it elastic.
 Once vulcanization is completed, the shrunk nylon tape is removed.